Skip to Content

 Flutter

-Flutter plugin that wires the native Zing SDK on Android (and provides a Dart-facing API for initialization, logout, and launching native screens).
+Flutter plugin that wires the native Zing SDK on Android and iOS (and provides a Dart-facing API for initialization, logout, and launching native screens).

 Current platform support